-Construction staging areas may include up to four areas located in grazed seasonal wetlands outside of the 60-foot-wide construction corridor, each up to approximately one-acre in size.
+Construction staging areas may include up to four areas located in grazed seasonal wetlands outside of the 60-foot-wide construction corridor, and the City has indicated that based on the area needed to accommodate the pipeline materials and associated equipment, a minimum of six acres is required.
 These staging areas would be used for temporary pipe storage (as well as vaults, valves, and other equipment), and for short-term construction vehicle storage and parking.
 There would be a staging area near both the southern and northern terminus of the pipeline alignment and two staging areas located along the middle portion of the alignment.
 The City proposes to allow the contractor to determine the exact locations of staging areas, but they would generally be located as near the construction corridor as possible.
 As proposed, it is possible that a large area of grazed seasonal wetlands would be used for staging, even though the City has indicated that it is in the contractor's best interest to consolidate staging areas as much as possible.
-Depending on how compactly the contractor distributes materials, stockpiles, and construction activities within the staging area, the total amount of wetland disturbed by staging activities could vary substantially.
+Depending on how compactly the contractor distributes materials. stockpiles, and construction activities within the staging area, the total amount of wetland disturbed by staging activities could vary substantially.
 In addition, even compact staging areas could be located too close to other environmentally sensitive habitat areas (ESHA) without an appropriate buffer between the proposed staging areas and the ESHA to ensure that the ESHA is not adversely impacted by staging activities.
 The City proposes that staging areas would not be located where they would include a cutoff slough, stream, or any aquatic feature other than pastureland (grazed seasonal wetland).
-To ensure that all staging areas are located away from environmentally sensitive habitat areas other than the grazed seasonal wetlands and that the area of graved seasonal wetlands disturbed by staging areas is minimized, Special Condition No. 4 requires the City to submit an equipment and construction materials staging plan prior to commencement of construction.
-The condition requires that all construction materials and equipment staging areas be located in no more than four areas and be no greater than one-acre each in size.
+To ensure that all staging areas are located away from environmentally sensitive habitat areas other than the grazed seasonal wetlands and that the area of grazed seasonal wetlands disturbed by staging areas is minimized, Special Condition No. 4 requires the City to submit an equipment and construction materials staging plan prior to commencement of construction.
+The condition requires that all construction materials and equipment staging areas be located in no more than four areas and in total be no greater than six acres in size, the minimum total area that the City indicates is needed to accommodate the staging needs of the project.
 Additionally, the staging areas are required to be located as close as possible to the established construction corridor, and a minimum of 100 feet away from any watercourse.
 Special Condition No. 4 further requires that all equipment access routes be limited to the routes mapped and described by the City and shown in Exhibit No. 10.